rackspace/rack/CONTRIBUTING.md

 * Please avoid using nicknames that might detract from a friendly, safe and welcoming environment for all.
 * Be kind and courteous.
 There is no need to be mean or rude.
 * We will exclude you from interaction if you insult, demean or harass anyone.
 In particular, we do not tolerate behavior that excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or a member of the `rack` core team immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact a member of the `rack` core team immediately.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.

 We welcome discussion about creating a welcoming, safe, and productive environment for the community.
 If you have any questions, feedback, or concerns [please let us know](mailto:sdk-support@rackspace.com).